Corys who have achieved prominence in the United States have been the following:

 He accepted the National Book Award Fiction Citation on behalf of Thomas Pynchon for Gravity's Rainbow in 1974.
 He is also briefly mentioned in Chapter 22 of the Robert A. Heinlein novel Friday, but as "the World's Greatest Authority."

-Irwin Corey resides in an 1840 carriage house on East 36th Street, Murray Hill neighborhood of New York City.
-He has been married since circa 1940 to his wife, Fran, who died in May 2011.
+Irwin Corey resided in an 1840 carriage house on East 36th Street, Murray Hill neighborhood of New York City.
+He was married since circa 1940 (over 70 years) to his wife, Fran (Frances Berman) who died in May 2011.
 The couple had two children, the late Margaret Davis, née Corey, an actress, and Richard Corey, a painter.
 Their two grandsons are Amadeo Corey and Corey Meister.
 Corey turned 100 in July 2014.
 Corey died at the age of 102 on February 6, 2017 at his apartment in Manhattan with his son Richard at his side

 Jeff Corey (10 August 1914 - 16 August 2002)

 Jeff Corey (born Arthur Zwerling; August 10, 1914 — August 16, 2002) born on August 10, 1914, in Boro Park, Brooklyn, New York.
 Jeff Corey was a film and television character actor as well as one of the top acting teachers in America.